SebastianScherer88/bettmensch.ai/README.md

 aws eks --region us-east-2 update-kubeconfig --name bettmensch-ai
 ```

-To port forward the argo server to your local port `2746` so you can access the argo dashboard and start
+To port forward the argo server to your local port `2746` so you can access the
-submitting & running pipelines, change back into the top level directory and run
+ argo dashboard and start submitting & running pipelines, change back into the
+ top level directory and run

 ```bash
 bash kubernetes/port_forward_argo_server.sh
 ```

+## :computer: Dashboard

+To build the `bettmensch.ai`'s custom dashboard's docker image, run:

+`make dashboard.build`

+To run the dashboard, run:

+`make dashboard.run`

+See the `docker` section for more details.

 ## :books: Python SDK installation

-To install the python library `bettmensch_ai`, run `pip install ./sdk/` from the
+To install the python library `bettmensch_ai` with `torch-pipelines` support,
-repository's top directory.
+ run `pip install ./sdk[torch-pipelines]` from the repository's top directory.

-You can now start authoring `Pipeline`s and start submitting `Flow`s.
+You can now start authoring `Pipeline`s and start submitting `Flow`s and
+start monitoring them on both the `ArgoWorkflow` as well as the `bettmensch.ai`
+dashboards.

 # Features (under active development )